 Find out more about the latest funding round of the Risk and Resilience Grants Program.

-The Natural Disaster Resilience Grant Scheme has provided funding to projects that contribute towards the fulfilment of the National Strategy of Disaster Resilience (NSDR), adopted nationally in 2011.
+The Natural Disaster Resilience Grant Scheme has provided funding to projects that contribute towards the fulfilment of the National Strategy of Disaster Resilience (External link) (NSDR), adopted nationally in 2011.

 The Scheme is focused on supporting projects that are strengthening community resilience against natural disaster, consistent with State risk profiles, and providing support to emergency management volunteers.

 Projects funded under the Scheme contribute to at least one of the seven key action themes of the NSDR.

 - communicating with and educating people about risks